vtfrc/vtfrc/content/work.md

 ### Technologies

-I've worked with a wide range of technologies, mostly web ones.
-Here are some I'm using right now: TypeScript, Java, Angular, SvelteKit, Spring, Firebase.
+I've worked with a wide range of software technologies.
+Here are some I'm using right now: TypeScript, Java, Angular, SvelteKit, Spring, Flutter, Firebase.